 Smoked Pork Shoulder

-This smoked pork shoulder is great for smoking low and slow over apple wood, before than serving up to be used for your favorite pulled pork dish.
+This smoked pork shoulder is great for smoking low and slow over apple wood, before then serving up to be used for your favorite pulled pork dish.

 Grilled Marinated Lamb Chops